 Human language is a miraculous gift of nature, opening the window to the world of ideas.
 But, besides that, it is also a powerful tool to train our brains.

 If you are reading this, that means that you understand English.
 Yet, English might not be your mother tongue, meaning that you belong to the bilingual or, even better, multilingual club.
-This ability not only allows you to understand and express yourself using different codes, but it also has the power to shape your brain and modify how it works.
+Bilingualism not only allows you to understand and express yourself using different codes, but it also has the power to shape your brain and modify how it works.

 Language, a unique ability